kenju254/WordpressonGAE/slides/01-wordpressonapp.md

 ![](./img/24.png)

 ~~sub-section~~
-### Activating the plugins, configuring email, and hooking up WordPress to your Cloud Storage
+### Activating the plugins, configuring email, and hookng up WordPress to your Cloud Storage Bucket

 ~~sub-section~~